le717/Blocks/Documentation/Tutorial.md

 #### Lesson #1: Alignment ####

 Look carefully at the level layout.
-You will notice that the code for any non-free tile or block consists of two letters, rather than one.
+You will notice that the code for any non-free tile consists of two letters, rather than one.
 Also, the first letter of the code is offset to the left of the free tile code.
 Except in special circumstances (as we will see later), the codes for *any* non-free block/tile follow this pattern.